hally9k/flow-import-bug/README.md

 This repo is to demonstrate how importing types into a file that is declaring types as a flow lib breaks type-checking for those imported types and fails silently.

+You will need to run `npm i` to follow this walk through.

 We have 2 files containing types:
 - `base.js.flow` contains a single type, `Person`.
 The `Person` type is exported.
 - `football.js.flow` imports `Person` and contains a single type, `Team` which has an array of type `Person` called players.
 The `Team` type is declared globally.